-Action: The City will continue to promote low-interest and deferred-payment loans for housing rehabilitation for eligible owner-occupied and renter-occupied units.
+The City will pursue partnerships with the County or non-profit organizations to establish a housing rehabilitation program, which would provide low-interest and deferred-payment loans for housing rehabilitation for eligible owner-occupied and renter-occupied units.
 Funds may be used to correct any health and safety issue within a housing unit.
 In cases where a housing unit is overcrowded, funds can be used for a room addition.